Donald Trump Took A ‘Wrecking Ball’ To U.S. National Security With Ukraine Scandal, Says Tara Sonenshine

 Former National Security Council and State Department official Tara Sonenshine appeared on CNN Thursday and spoke about the impeachment probe into Donald Trump, which went public on Wednesday.
-In particular, Sonenshine highlighted the testimony of acting U.S. Ambassador to Ukraine Bill Taylor and his revelation that Trump used an “irregular” diplomatic channel in his efforts to push Ukraine to investigate political opponent Joe Biden, Newsweek reports.
+In particular, Sonenshine highlighted the testimony of acting U.S. Ambassador to Ukraine, Bill Taylor, and his revelation that Trump used an “irregular” diplomatic channel in his efforts to push Ukraine to investigate political opponent Joe Biden, Newsweek reports.

 “We have this kind of secret, informal, irregular channel.
 What it added up to, was taking a wrecking ball to American national security,” Sonenshine said.